Keeping people safe during the ongoing Covid-19 pandemic

-- using a wheelchair or other mobility equipment
+- using a wheelchair or other mobility aid

-We also need to support our businesses to re-open and adapt to a new way of operating such as space on pavements for queuing at a safe distance.
+We also wanted to support our businesses as they re-opened and adapted to a new way of operating such as space on pavements for queuing at a safe distance.

 All schemes were funded by over £5 million from Sustrans, which was awarded to make temporary changes to our streets.
 Read about the schemes we’ve delivered including

 - 54 measures around schools to give more space to pupils and their parents/carers to distance